japila-books/spark-sql-internals/docs/spark-sql-cost-based-optimization.md

-title: Cost-Based Optimization

 # Cost-Based Optimization (CBO) of Logical Query Plan

-*Cost-Based Optimization* (aka *Cost-Based Query Optimization* or *CBO Optimizer*) is an optimization technique in Spark SQL that uses <<statistics, table statistics>> to determine the most efficient query execution plan of a structured query (given the logical query plan).
+**Cost-Based Optimization** (aka **Cost-Based Query Optimization** or **CBO Optimizer**) is an optimization technique in Spark SQL that uses <<statistics, table statistics>> to determine the most efficient query execution plan of a structured query (given the logical query plan).

 Cost-based optimization is disabled by default.
 Spark SQL uses <<spark.sql.cbo.enabled, spark.sql.cbo.enabled>> configuration property to control whether the CBO should be enabled and used for query optimization or not.

-Cost-Based Optimization uses <<optimizations, logical optimization rules>> (e.g. spark-sql-Optimizer-CostBasedJoinReorder.md[CostBasedJoinReorder]) to optimize the logical plan of a structured query based on statistics.
+Cost-Based Optimization uses <<optimizations, logical optimization rules>> (e.g. CostBasedJoinReorder.md[CostBasedJoinReorder]) to optimize the logical plan of a structured query based on statistics.

 You first use <<ANALYZE-TABLE, ANALYZE TABLE COMPUTE STATISTICS>> SQL command to compute <<statistics, table statistics>>.
 Use <<DESCRIBE-EXTENDED, DESCRIBE EXTENDED>> SQL command to inspect the statistics.